sunsided/stm32f3disco-led-roulette/docs/CLION.md

 # JetBrains CLion Setup

-As of writing this (June 4th, 2023), JetBrains CLion does not have plug-in support for Rust, as well as native support for Embedded development, but not for both combined.
+As of writing this (June 4th, 2023), JetBrains CLion does have plug-in support for Rust, as well as native support for Embedded development, but not for both combined.
 Once can however use the [OpenOCD support](https://www.jetbrains.com/help/clion/openocd-support.html) and custom build tooling to get a reasonable building and debugging experience without